 Nothing is more off putting than an email that starts off telling an established blogger they need you to write content for them.
 Clearly, they’ve been doing well before you arrived, which is why you want to post with their audience.

-Blogs about social media and marketing that garner the most approaches have the most content on them.
+Blogs that garner the most guest blog approaches have the most content on them.
 You’re not selling us anything we don’t already have!

 You wouldn’t walk up to a lifeguard and tell them where to swim.
 Don’t email a blogger telling them they haven’t got time, or the ability, to blog on their own blog.